flipacholas/Architecture-of-consoles/articles/gamecube.md

 {{< /float_block >}}

 {{% inner_markdown %}}
-- One named **Analog A/V** which sends analogue audio and video using the conventional composite signal.
+- One named **Analog A/V** which is actually the good-old [Multi Out]({{< ref "super-nintendo.md" >}}#a-convenient-video-out).
 This is the most popular one.
+  - The PAL version of this console doesn't carry S-Video and the NTSC one doesn't provide RGB (bummer!).
 - Another one called **Digital A/V** which sends audio and video in digital form (similarly to HDMI nowadays but using a completely different protocol!).
-  - Nintendo released a component cable set that connected to this socket, the same plug incorporated a video encoder to convert the digital signal into component (the one where there's a separate cable for chroma, luma and sync - giving an optimal quality), the cable was sold as an extra accessory (and now is considered some sort of a relic!).
+  - Nintendo released a component cable set that connected to this socket.
+The same plug incorporated a video DAC and encoder to convert the digital signal into YPbPr (the one where there's a separate cable for chroma, luma and sync - giving an optimal quality)
+  - The cable was sold as an extra accessory and now is considered some sort of a relic!
 {{% /inner_markdown %}}

 {{< /float_group >}}